ballerina-platform/module-ballerinax-np/ballerina/README.md

 This simplifies working with AI models by handling the communication and data conversion automatically.

-## The `np:LlmCall` annotation
+## The `np:NaturalFunction` annotation

-An `external` function annotated with `np:LlmCall` and with a `prompt` parameter of type `np:Prompt` becomes an LLM call with the specified prompt.
+An `external` function annotated with `np:NaturalFunction` and with a `prompt` parameter of type `np:Prompt` becomes an LLM call with the specified prompt.
 The JSON schema generated from the return type of the function is incorporated to the LLM call and the response from the LLM is automatically parsed to the type used as the return type.

 ```ballerina
 import ballerinax/np;